apex/apex/Readme.md

 # Apex

 Apex is a small tool for deploying and managing [AWS Lambda](https://aws.amazon.com/lambda/) functions.
-With shims for languages not yet supported by Lambda, you can use Golang, Ruby, and others out of the box.
+With shims for languages not yet supported by Lambda, you can use Golang out of the box.

 ## Installation